 In 1990, Angela Hammond started dating Rob Shafer.
 Two months later, she discovered that she was pregnant, and the pair got engaged.
 A few months later, the couple went to a cookout, then went their separate ways, planning to meet up again that night.
 An hour and a half later, Angela called Rob from a pay phone at the local grocery store.
 She was exhausted and wanted to go home rather than meet up again.
 While they were on the phone, a pickup truck started circling the lot.
 Angela was unsettled, especially when the driver climbed out the truck and approached her phone booth.
 Rob heard Angela ask the man if he needed the phone; he then heard Angela scream and the phone clatter against the side of the booth.
 Rob raced out to his car, and drove to the grocery store pay phones.
 He soon spotted a truck driving in the opposite direction, and as he passed heard Angela screaming out from the vehicle.
 Rob made a hard U-turn and gave chase for about a mile–but then his car's transmission gave out.

 The story may sound suspicious, but it soon became clear that Rob was telling the truth.
-Despite his description of the truck, and Angela’s description of the man, passed on to Rob over the phone, Angela or her abductor have never been found.
+Despite his description of the truck, and Angela’s description of the man, passed on to Rob over the phone, neither Angela nor her abductor have never been found.
 Her story was featured on Unsolved Mysteries but still has seen no resolution.

 Camden Sylvia and Michael Sullivan

 It was later revealed that the couple had issues with their landlord, Robert Rodriguez.
 Rodriguez wanted to increase the rent for the couple’s apartment and threatened to shut off their heat if they didn’t comply.
 Rodriguez briefly disappeared during the investigation.
-He hired a lawyer to defend him upon returning to the city–it is believed that he retreated to his upstate property for the length of the active investigation.
+He hired a lawyer to defend him upon returning to the city–it is believed that he retreated to his upstate property for the duration of the active investigation.

 Abigail Williams and Liberty German